lmh4686/T2A2-_assessment/README.md

 <img src="docs/stock.png">

+Since this is one to one relationship, the model that depends on the other should have the foreign key.
+Because, for example, if a record from the model 'Stock' doesn't exist, any record from the model 'Assigned_vehicle' can't be created.

-Other principles are the same as others but this case has:
+Other principles are the same as Trims-Stocks relationship but this case has:

 1. `cascade="all, delete"`
     - On deletion of a record from the model Stock, the corresponding record will be deleted in child's model (Assigned_Vehicles) automatically.